Kokolipa/Tableau_CitiBIke/README.md

 #### Extract:
 * **Data Extraction:** Downloading the zip file from the CitiBike's data source (202307-citibike-tripdata.csv.zip)
-* Rendering the data extracted from the zip file to jupyter notebook using Pandas
+* Rendering the data extracted from the zip file to Jupyter Notebook using Pandas
-* Extracting the cleaned data using the zipfile python library using compresssion level 9.
+* Extracting the cleaned data using the zipfile python library using compression level 9.
 #### Transform:
 * Removing null values
 * Memory optimisation -> Transforming the data types and reducing the bite size for each dtype.
 * Manipulation -> Leveraging Harvesine's function to calculate the distance between two geolocations (adding the distance column to the dataset).
+**Download the clean data here** -> [`Cleaned Data - Drop Box`](https://www.dropbox.com/scl/fo/qq5xm11x8ejwpd5rc82z5/h?rlkey=n478zbk7g0vrfxdbzw224irnl&dl=0)
 #### Load:
-* Loading the data (CSV) into Tableau, analysing the data, and uploading the visuals to the dashboards.
+* Load the data (CSV) into Tableau, analyse the data, and upload the visuals to the dashboards.

 #### Python Libraries Used: